jshlbrd/detection-engineering-pocket-guide/README.md

 Detection coverage metrics provide insight into detections that are active and generating alerts or metadata.
 These metrics should map detections to business environments, critical assets, or threat models; detections can also be mapped to visibility domains, data sources, or threat frameworks, but these mappings do not indicate the worth of a detection.

-Growth-phase detection engineering programs may measure coverage using a stoplight model (e.g., red, yellow, green) while mature programs should measure coverage using a percentage (e.g., 80%) based on active detections.
+Growth-phase detection engineering programs may measure coverage using a stoplight model (e.g., red, yellow, green) while mature programs should measure coverage using a count (in the case business environments or critical resources) or percentage (e.g., 80%; in the case of threat models) based on active detections.
 See the Data Coverage section for an example using a stoplight model.

 #### Data Coverage